jraska/modules-graph-assert/README.md

 - If not enforced, undesirable module dependencies will appear.
 Murphy's law of dependencies: "Whatever they can access, they will access."

 ## What we can enforce
-- The plugin provides a simple way for defining rules, which will be verified with the task `assertModulesGraph` as part of the `check` task.
+- The plugin provides a simple way for defining rules, which will be verified with the task `assertModuleGraph` as part of the `check` task.
 - Match module names using regular expressions.
 - Define the order of layers from the top.
   - `moduleLayers = [":feature:\\S*", ":lib\\S*", ":core\\S*"]`